 The Bar Tribunals and Adjudication Service (BTAS) is responsible for appointing and administering disciplinary tribunals for barristers in England and Wales facing charges of professional misconduct, and Inns’ Conduct Committee panels dealing with admission and disciplinary matters concerning student members of an Inn or applicants for admission.
 It was set up by the Council of the Inns of Court (COIC) at the request of the Bar Standards Board and became operational from 1 February 2013.
 Its web site includes policy and guidance documents, annual reports, newsletters, and details of both completed and forthcoming hearings.

-CSSIW is the body responsible for regulating and inspecting establishments and agencies which provide social care services in Wales.
+The Care Inspectorate Wales (CIW), formerly the Care and Social Services Inspectorate Wales (CSSIW), is responsible for regulating and inspecting establishments and agencies which provide social care services in Wales.
 Links to legislation are provided in the section “What we do”, under the “About us” tab.
 Other sections have inspectorate reports, annual reports, newsletters, information leaflets, and details of the complaint procedure.

-The Care Quality Commission regulates all health and adult social care in England, and protects the rights of people detained under the Mental Health Act.
+The Care Quality Commission (CQC) regulates all health and adult social care in England, and protects the rights of people detained under the Mental Health Act.
 Established under the Health and Social Care Act 2008, it replaced the Commission for Social Care Inspection, the Healthcare Commission and the Mental Health Act Commission on 1 April 2009.
-The site provides background information, consultations, guidance and other documents, including key publications of the bodies it replaced.
+The site provides background information, consultations, guidance and other documents, including key publications of the bodies which the CQC replaced.